okohll/abdocs/content/docs/integrations/Setting-up-the-PUSH-API.md

 1) Firstly, create a view which contains the data you wish to send
 2) In the 'Use API' panel, enter a URL into the _Push URL_ field.
 This is the URL that Agilebase will POST to when there’s new data.
-3) In the table that the API view was created from, add a new date/time field, accurate to the second, for the system to record when the API push was last used
-4) Go back to the view and the 'Use API' panel and select the field you just created for the 'Log Time Of Push To' field.
+3) In the dropdown under that, _Log time of push to_, create a new date field (or choose an existing one).
+The API will update this field in a record when that record is included in a push to the external system
 The system will now make a POST to the URL specified in step 2 whenever there’s new data to send.
-It will contain one parameter, ‘json’, which is a JSON representation of all the data in the view.
+It will contain a JSON representation of all the data in the view.

 ![Configuring the PUSH API](/workflow-push-new.png)